ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

  &=& \sum_{i=1}^{\infty} p_i h(Q_i)
 \end{array}
 \end{equation}
 where the last line makes use of the definition of the convex structure on $X$.
-Thus every $G$-algebra is countably affine.
+Thus, every $G$-algebra is countably affine.

-To prove the map of $G$-algebras is a countably affine map we compute
+To prove that any map of $G$-algebras $f: (X, h) \to (Y, k)$ is a countably affine map, we compute
 \begin{equation}
 \begin{array}{lcll}
 f(\sum_{i=1}^{\infty} p_i x_i) &=& f(h(\sum_{i=1}^{\infty} p_i \delta_{x_i})) &  \\